-What sets West Hollywood Couples Therapy Clinic apart from other Los Angeles gay therapists and LA gay therapy clinics?
+What sets West Hollywood Couples Therapy Clinic apart from other Los Angeles therapists and LA therapy clinics?

 In West Hollywood Couples Therapy Clinic we utilize a powerful combination of strength-based approaches that propel our clients toward their goals and create rapid, dramatic changes in their lives.
-Gay men and same-sex couples seeking our services can expect to see profound results in just a matter of few months.
+All of our clients, including Gay men and same-sex couples, can expect to see profound results in just a matter of few months.
 Our intensive and focused approach is a combination of clinical psychology, principles of hypnotherapy, and neurolinguistics (NLP).
-Applied to gay couples therapy and gay counseling our structured and tested methodology helps our clients achieve profound and lasting results.
-Our clients report great satisfaction following the completion of the work.
+Our structured and tested methodology helps our clients achieve profound and lasting results.
+Many of our clients report great satisfaction following the completion of the work.
 Check our Testimonials tab and give us a call for a free phone consultation.

 What is Neuro-Linguistics (NLP)?